Professor William (Bill) Milne

 Please visit Dr Flewitt's home page for further details.

-Dr Stephan Hofmann
+Professor Stephan Hofmann

 Dr Hofmann’s research explores novel materials, metrology and device architectures.
 A particular focus thereby lies on nanomaterials, such as graphene, carbon nanotubes and semiconductor nanowires, and the use of in-situ metrology to probe the fundamental mechanisms that govern their growth and functionality.